 Psychedelics have been used as a medicine for millennia.
 Western science is starting to catch on—and for good reason.
 Clinical trials have produced very promising results when it comes to psychedelics treating a range of mental illnesses, including anxiety and depression.
 Recently, more and more people have been able to access psychedelic assisted therapy with either ketamine or cannabis.

 But what if the options do not suit your needs?
 Or maybe you’re intrigued by a different psychedelic substance?
-Psychedelic coaching, including integration services, can help you maximize your outcomes while reducing risk and potential for harm.
-If you’re ready to embark on your own psychedelic journey with the support of a mentor, book a call with one of our coaches today.
+Psychedelic facilitation, including preparation, trip sitting, and integration services, can help you maximize your outcomes while reducing risk and potential for harm.
+If you’re ready to embark on your own psychedelic journey with the support of a mentor, book a call with one of our facilitators today.

 The stigma behind psychedelics is continuously fading and they are starting to receive more attention—especially with regard to their capacity to heal.
 Similarly, psychedelic integration has begun to earn a place in medicine.